mo-ccc/terminal-app/readme.md

 and begin building the basis for the initialization.
 The application should create the data for the app to work with when it is first run.

+* Map loading and State saving
+    Create prototype map in txt file
+    Write code to pull map from txt file and print to console Write code to locate “*” on map
+    Create code to generate viewport around “*” and print to console Create a function which writes an array containing strings to map file Create second map file and refine first
+    Create a variable which holds the current maps directory Create a module that handles generating the map files from python strings and creates a save file defining which map is the current map which is read from and written to the current map variable
+Finish above by end of first day

+* Movement
+    Incorporate movement in one direction.
+Writing to the map file the new position of the asterix, removing the old position of the asterix from the file and overwriting what was previously in the new position
+    Incorporate movement in all directions
+    Use conditional statements to check what the spot the asterix will move to currently holds Limit movement only to spaces which are occupied by a “.”
+    Implement the ability for multiple moves to be made at once Allocate a string character such as “~”,”_” or “^” that when the character moves over switches the current map variable from one file to the other map file
+    Use the map loading function to load the current viewport after every move Finish above by end of second day

+* Inventory, Interaction and Help file
+    Introduce an inventory variable as a list
+    Define a function which fetches what is contained in each adjacent space using a loop and stores the values in a list Define a function which uses a for loop to check the list for particular characters Create an if statement that runs on the for loop to check if there is a “k” character within the list.
+If it is present remove “k” from the map and create a key file
+    Create an if statement that runs on the for loop to check if there is a “0” character within the list and the key file exists.
+If true end the game and go to victory screen
+    Else if key file does not exist print a hint to the user explaining that a key is required for the interaction Use a while loop to run a inventory check on every turn which appends “key” to the inventory list if key file exists Write a function to print the inventory list to the console Finish above by end of third day

+* Initialisation and testing
+    Separate into modules and functions
+    Create initialisations for all files
+    Create reset command
+    Test application extensively
+Finish above by due date